 In Australia there are no native dung beetles, and after the introduction of cattle in the 19th century there was a massive fly population explosion because of all the piles of dung lying around for months on end.
 So they introduced a South African dung beetle.
 This greatly reduced fly numbers, which pleased both cattle and humans.

 The ancient Egyptians associated the dung ball rolling behaviour of the adult beetles with their sun god, Ra, or Khepera, whom they believed rolled the sun across the sky, consequently dung beetles were venerated in their culture.
-Dung beetles were also associated with Atum, the creator god.
+Dung beetles were also associated with Atum, the creator god of eternal life and resurrection.
 As the adult beetles would emerge from the buried balls of dung, the ancient Egyptians believed that by burying human dead, the humans would rise again too.
 Even today the image of the adult scarab beetle in jewellery is supposed to bring good luck to the buyer and wearer.